Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 3.1.2) Add a FOURTH(4th) Source (If it doesn't exist) AND a FIFTH(5th) source.
 3.1.3) Set the FOURTH(4th) and FIFTH(5th) source WEIGHT both to 0
 3.1.4) Leave the FOURTH(4th) source either unset or set to RootMount if used.
-3.1.4) Set the FIFTH(5th) source to "<avatar>/RaeCustom_VRCLens_OSCController/OSCC_root/OSCC_Base/OSCC_Control/OSCC_CamBase"
+3.1.4) Set the FIFTH(5th) source to "<avatar>/RaeCustom_VRCLens_OSCController/OSCC_root/OSCC_Base/OSCC_CamBase"

 Done!
-Access controls in menu path: VRCLens/Custom/OSCControl
+Toggle on with menu path: VRCLens/Custom/OSCControl

 Note: Check "Quick Checklist" at the top of this README if you're re-applying VRCLens! some steps must be repeated.